Personal Loans

 In some instances, you’ll have to weigh whether using your credit card may be a better option than using a BNPL service.
 Here are a few instances to consider.

 • Find out whether you’ll have to pay interest.
 One of the largest differences between BNPL apps and credit cards is that with a credit card, you may have to pay interest, but a BNPL Pay in 4 plan typically doesn’t charge interest.
 However, if you’re able to pay off your credit card balance before your monthly payment is due, you can avoid interest.
-Additionally, a credit card with a long 0% APR period may be a better option for large purchases, if you’re sure you can repay the balance before the promotional period ends.
+Additionally, a 0% intro APR credit card may be a better option for large purchases, if you’re sure you can repay the balance before the promotional period ends.

 • Assess any fees.
 Depending on the type of credit card or BNPL service you use, you may have to pay a fee.
 Check for any potential fees that could make your purchase even more expensive.
 For instance, Zip charges users $1 per payment installment, $4 total.